TaDaa/vimade/README.md

 ```
 - **vimade.normalid** - if not specified, the normalid is determined when vimade is first loaded.  normalid provides the id of the "Normal" highlight which is used to calculate fading.
 You can override this config with another highlight group.
 - **vimade.basefg** - basefg is a hexidecimal color (in gui) and a 256 color code (in term).
 By default basefg is calculated as the "Normal" highlight guifg or ctermfg.
-- **vimade.basebg** - basebg is a hexidecimal color (in gui) and a 256 color code (in term).  basebg is used as the color that text is faded against.
+- **vimade.basebg** - basebg can be either be six digit hexidecimal, rgb array ([0-255,0-255,0-255], or cterm code (in terminal).  basebg is used as the color that text is faded against.
 You can override this config with another hexidecimal color.
+A cool feature of basebg is to use it to change the tint of faded text even if its not your background!
 - **vimade.fadelevel** - amount of fading applied between text and basebg.
 0 will make the text the same color as the background and 1 applies no fading.
 The default value is 0.4.
 If you are using terminal, you may need to tweak this value to get better results.
 - **vimade.rowbufsize** - the number of rows above and below of the determined scroll area that should be precalculated.
 Default is 30.
 - **vimade.colbufsize** - the number of cols left and right of the determined scroll area that should be precalculated.
 Default is 30.